 The CatSched Viewer is a Power BI report that gathers data from the CatSched app (used for scheduling courses for future semesters) and displays the data in an aggregated format so faculty and staff can easily understand how many courses are potentially scheduled for a given block of time.

-The CatSched Viewer can be accessed via this link (https://data.davidson.edu/pbireports/powerbi/Class%20Schedules/Catsched%20Viewer) OR by navigating to data.davidson.edu and navigating to the "Class Schedules" folder.
+The CatSched Viewer can be accessed via this link OR by opening data.davidson.edu in your web browser and navigating to the "Class Schedules" folder.

 The report data refreshes from the CatSched app every 30 minutes, at the 3rd and 33rd minute of every hour.
 Keep that in mind if you just entered data in CatSched, then immediately went to the CatSched viewer and you don't see your data yet.